KennethTrecy/KennethTrecy.github.io/README.md

 $ npx changelogen --from=[tag name or branch name or commit itself] --to=master
 ```

-To run the website on local environemnt, run the following command:
+To run the website on local environment, run the following command:
 ```
 npm run dev
 ```